Registration Information (Blyth Junior Broomball)

 Al Walters sells broomball equipment every year at our annual tournament in Blyth (usually the 2nd weekend in Nov)

-All home games for Atom to Midget are played at the Blyth arena.
+All home games for U9 to U16 are played at the Blyth arena.
 We also play away games in Seaforth, Mildmay, and Palmerston.
-Juveniles mostly play in Blyth on Tuesday and Thursday nights with the adult league, with some juvenile age games being scheduled with other centres mentioned above.
+U20 teams mostly play in Blyth on Tuesday and Thursday nights with the adult league, with some U20 age games being scheduled with other centres mentioned above.

-Blyth Jr Broomball tournament is in November in Blyth, Ontario (atom U9 - juvenile divisions U20)
+Blyth Jr Broomball tournament is in November in Blyth, Ontario (U9 - U20 divisions)

-Seaforth Sr Broomball Tournament is in January in Seaforth, Ontario (juvenile U20/adult divisions)
+Seaforth Sr Broomball Tournament is in January in Seaforth, Ontario (U20/adult divisions)

-Blyth Sr Broomball tournament is in January in Blyth, Ontario (juvenile U20/adult divisions)
+Blyth Sr Broomball tournament is in January in Blyth, Ontario (U20/adult divisions)

-Mildmay Jr broomball tournament is in January in Mildmay, Ontario ( atom U9 - midget 16 divisions
+Mildmay Jr broomball tournament is in January in Mildmay, Ontario ( U9 - U16 divisions

-Provincials tournament is in February in Belleville Ont (atom U9 - Juvenile U20 divisions
+Provincials tournament is in February in Belleville, Ontario (U12 - U20 divisions)

-Al and Connie’s CO-ED Tournament is in March in Palmerston (atom U9 - Midget U16 divisions)
+Al and Connie’s CO-ED Tournament is in March in Palmerston (U9 - U16 divisions)

 We host a variety of fundraisers in which a person can help out in.
 Check out our fundraising page.
 We are also looking for team representatives, committee member, timekeeping, refereeing, etc. Contact a committee member if you are interested in helping out.
 There are also volunteer options at the time of registration on our registration forms.